 The City of Victorville is undertaking several initiatives to address homelessness and housing instability.
 In December 2021, the City announced it was awarded a \$28 million Homekey award from the California Department of Housing and Community Development for the construction and operational support of its Wellness Center Campus.
 The campus is a critical component of the City's strategy to reduce homelessness.
 Combining a low-barrier emergency shelter, recuperative care facility, medical clinic, interim housing, and wraparound support services that will be available to both occupants of the center and community residents.
-The Wellness Center will be developed on City owned property located in the north side of the City.
-Construction is expected to be completed in summer 2023.
+The Wellness Center was developed on 8 acres of City owned property located in the north side of the City.
+The Wellness Center opened in December 2023.